How Long Does It Actually Take to Build a Habit?

 6 Steps to Building New Habits

-To ensure you succeed in your quest to become the best version of yourself, I researched and summarized the process of successful habit modification into six key steps:
+To ensure you succeed in your quest to become the best version of yourself, follow the six key steps of successful habit modification:

 - Decide on the habit you want to change.